-As an ANSYS channel partner, we help companies undertake their own structural analysis by providing software, training and technical support.
-We also have a large consulting team for project work and to help our clients expand their FEA capacity and skills at short notice.
+We have a large consulting team for structural analysis project work and to help our clients expand their FEA capacity and skills at short notice.

-Often structural stress is caused by temperature gradients and both steady-state and transient thermal analysis have been undertaken using ANSYS and other FEA codes.
+Often structural stress is caused by temperature gradients.
+Both steady-state and transient thermal analysis have been undertaken using Ansys and other FEA codes.

 We have simulated thermal cracking of ceramic refractory tiles due to quenching processes, in addition to thermo-mechanical simulations for a diverse range of products including engine ice protection systems, ceramic catalysts, oil well plug systems and roof tiles.
 Results have been validated through physical test data and thermal shock tests.